What Is A 1099 Loan?

 How To Shop A 1099 Loan Carefully

-The best 1099 loan is not always the one with the most flexible marketing language.
-It is the one with an income method that matches your real earnings and a payment structure you can afford over time.
+The best 1099 loan is not the one with the broadest marketing language.
+It is the one with an income method that matches your real earnings and a payment structure that fits your budget.

 The Bottom Line

-A 1099 loan can be a useful mortgage option when your income is real, documented, and strong, but not easy to fit into a standard employee file.
-The key is to look past the label and understand how the lender actually calculates your qualifying income.
+A 1099 loan can be useful when your income is real, documented and strong, but not easy to fit into a standard employee file.
+It may help independent contractors, freelancers, gig workers and other non-W-2 earners qualify using documentation that better reflects how they are paid.

 Frequently Asked Questions

-Some programs are designed to reduce reliance on tax returns, but the exact rules vary by lender.
+Some 1099 loan programs are designed to reduce reliance on tax returns, but exact rules vary by lender.
+You may still need bank statements, business records, contracts, invoices, asset statements or other documentation.

 Ready to get started?